Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   the contents.

-A desired operational impact is that all operators (both those providing resolvers within networks and those operating large anycast services) can demonstrate their commitment to user privacy thereby driving all DNS resolution services to a more equitable footing.
+A desired operational impact is that all operators (both those providing resolvers within networks and those operating large public services) can demonstrate their commitment to user privacy thereby driving all DNS resolution services to a more equitable footing.
 Choices for users would (in this ideal world) be driven by other factors e.g. differing security policies or minor